kubeflow/website/content/docs/started/k8s/kfctl-existing-arrikto.md

   '-', and must start and end with an alphanumeric character.
   The value of this variable cannot be greater than 25 characters.
 It must contain just a name, not a directory path.
-  This value also becomes the name of the directory where your Kubeflow configurations are stored, that is, the Kubeflow application directory.
+  You also use this value as directory name when creating the directory where your Kubeflow  configurations are stored, that is, the Kubeflow application directory.

 * **${KF_DIR}** - The full path to your Kubeflow application directory.